webmiraclepro/void-frontend/README.md

 ## Bridge Protocol Frontend

-This is a [Next.js + TypeScript] project for Bridge protocol.
+This is a [Next.js + TypeScript] project for DeFIRE Reputation.

 ## Getting Started